 Sisters doing it for themselves in Amsterdam's Red Light District.

 Japanese Megumi Yokota was abducted by North Korean spies in 1977.

 A film that offers an insight into the way the MH17 air disaster affected the lives of the Dutch people, as well as the lives of the villagers in Ukraine.

-A documentary about the passionate translators of The Little Prince by de Saint-Exupéry, who fought for the preservation of their endangered languages.
+A documentary about the passionate translators of the book The Little Prince by Saint-Exupéry, who fight for the preservation of their forbidden languages.

 An ode to the teacher that every child deserves.